open-power/snap/doc/README.md

 | 8335-GTX(water cooled)     |Power AC922|0             |2
 | 9006-22P - 2 proc          |Power LC922|1(WIO Slot4)	|2 (UIO Slot1 - WIO Slot3)
 | .....                      |.....      | |

+Disclaimer : as it is not possible to cross tests all configurations with all possible cards on all possible servers, information provided in this page are recommandations only and subject to change without notice.